 As a Councillor, Max applied his planning and design skills to assessment of development applications, policy preparation, strategy formulation, conservation of heritage assets and State Administrative Tribunal (SAT) reviews.
 He has championed the value of Nedlands as a quality residential area and argued against inappropriate amalgamation with adjoining local governments.

 At the regular local government election in October 2009, Max was returned with an increased majority and elected by his fellow Councillors as Deputy Mayor, a position he held until October 2011 when he was elected Mayor.
-As Mayor Max has worked full time to further the interests of local residents, gaining more money for the arts and road maintenance, assisting Bushcare and sustainability groups and devoting energy to resolving long standing issues at Swanbourne and Sunset Hospitals and the Regis aged care site.
+As Mayor Max worked full time to further the interests of local residents, gaining more money for the arts and road maintenance, assisting bushcare and sustainability groups and devoting energy to resolving long standing issues at Swanbourne and Sunset Hospitals and the Regis aged care site.

 Max believes pressures to amalgamate local governments would force disparate communities together, reduce elected member representation and increase costs.
 Bigger local authorities are also likely to attract the party system, where political parties would choose candidates, not electors, as has happened in the eastern states.
 Max has seen the government ignore widespread community concern over loss of what were considered to be permanent parklands, the most obvious example being the heritage-listed Perth Esplanade and waterfront.
 He has witnessed government indifference to community submissions.
 He has also confronted interference with and overriding of local government decision making, particularly with the introduction of Development Assessment Panels (DAPs) and imposition of Local Planning Scheme No. 3.

 Max is happily married to Merran and has three adult children.
 The family has lived in Nedlands for over 20 years.
 His family is fully supportive of Max’s involvement in community affairs.

 James, Sarah, Merran, Max